Kikobeats/is-local-address/README.md

 # is-local-address

-> Regex for matching localhost alike URLs.

-**Note**: There are [Bogon IP address](https://ipinfo.io/bogon) ranges not covered by this regex.

-The intention of this package is to cover some of the most common cases.

-If you need a more sophisticated solution, check [is-localhost-ip](https://github.com/tinovyatkin/is-localhost-ip).
+> Check if an URL hostname is a local address, including support for [Bogon IP address](https://ipinfo.io/bogon) ranges.

 ## Install